swift-nav/piksi_firmware/README.md

   [here](http://downloads.swiftnav.com/piksi_console/).

 * **Development (native)**.
-To install development tools for your platform (OS X and Linux), run the setup script in this repository via `bash setup.sh -x install`.
+To install development tools for your platform (OS X and Ubuntu), run the setup script in this repository via `bash setup.sh -x install`.

 * **Development (VM)**.
 The Vagrant file is currently used for testing